hydroper-6jB4v9P1FIX/reference/src/items/type-aliases.md

 let p: Point = (41, 68);
 ```

-A type alias to a tuple-struct or unit-struct cannot be used to qualify that type's constructor:
+A type alias to a tuple-struct or unit-struct cannot be used to qualify that type's constructor; this rule does not apply to `use` declarations however.

 ```ds,compile_fail
 struct MyStruct(u32);